Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ## Topic 6 - Question Set 6

-### Question #1
+### Question #1 💩💩

 Your company has 60 developers who are assigned to four teams.
 Each team has 15 members.

 The company uses an agile development methodology.

-You need to structure the work of the development teams so that each team owns their respective work while working together to reach a common goal.
+You need to structure the work of the development teams so that each team owns their **respective work while working together to reach a common goal**.

 Which parts of the taxonomy should you enable the team to perform autonomously?